 Indicate that you’re willing to have the child be observed by a mental health consultant.
 If they’re recommending that the child get evaluated for early intervention, begin that process and be communicative about what you’ve already done so the program knows that you’re holding up your end of it.
 And if you can, observe the classroom.
 “It’s harder now during COVID, but if there are ways to make that possible, I think that can give parents and teachers a lot more to work off of and help build some empathy across those two communities.”

 More than anything, the expulsion crisis indicates a need for real change.
 “Less than 2% of kids have a major nut allergy, and yet we have overhauled school lunches.
 But we didn’t do that kind of structural change to be able to accommodate and meet the needs of kids who are struggling emotionally and behaviorally in the classroom, in many ways that are very typical for a two, three, or four-year-old.
 We shouldn’t have a system that’s so broken that this is the way we handle it.”

-Alice Bradley is the former editor-in-chief of Lifehacker.
+Alice Bradley is a Brooklyn-based writer and editor.
 She has written for numerous magazines and sites, including Salon, Health, Parents and Real Simple, and was a contributing editor to Creative Nonfiction.
 She co-wrote the humor book “Let’s Panic About Babies!”